 The law specifies that home efficiency rebates are available to “individuals and aggregators carrying out energy efficiency upgrades of single-family homes… [and] multifamily buildings.”
 These rebates are available to households of any income.
 For households with a total annual income below 80 percent of the area median income, rebates can cover a higher percentage of the total project costs.

-Home electrification rebates may cover up to 100% of a total qualified electrification project’s cost for households with a total annual income less than 80 percent of the area median income.
+Home electrification and appliance rebates may cover up to 100% of a total qualified electrification project’s cost for households with a total annual income less than 80 percent of the area median income.

 9. How will implementation of the homeowner rebate programs be coordinated with other programs?

 DOE recognizes the importance of coordinating various programs that will support homeowners and residents to maximize the benefits of these programs and protect against duplication of rebates for single projects, as required by Congress.
 Through guidance and technical assistance, DOE will support State Energy Offices and Indian Tribes in navigating how funds from these rebate programs may be coordinated with other new and existing programs and incentives.
 Some (illustrative, but not exhaustive) examples of these federal and state programs are listed below.